Understanding The Psychological Effects Of Eating Disorders

 People with eating disorders often have a preoccupation with food, calorie counting, and weight loss, and their fixation on these things often interferes with other areas of their lives.
 For example, they may make excuses to skip meals with friends and family, experience mood swings, and stop engaging in activities that they used to enjoy as a result of their fixation of food and weight loss.

 Different eating disorders can also affect mental health in other ways.
-For example, people with bulimia or binge eating disorder who feel out of control when they are binging or purging may feel ashamed or embarrassed for their behavior.
+For example, people with bulimia or binge eating disorder who feel out of control when they are binging or purging may feel ashamed or embarrassed about their behavior.
 They can develop anxiety, low self-esteem, or depression and may feel angry or helpless.
 Those with anorexia may find it hard to focus, experience significant anxiety about gaining weight, and feel alone or depressed.
 People with eating disorders may have trouble coping with stressful events in their lives and experience problems at home, work, or school as a result of their disorder.

 Treating eating disorders